fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Add-ServiceFabricNode.md

 ## INPUTS

 ### String
-This cmdlet accepts a string for the name of a Service Fabric node, node type, IP address of the machine to add, upgrade domain, fault domain, and Fabric package source path.
+This cmdlet accepts a string for the name of the Service Fabric node, node type, IP address of the machine to add, upgrade domain, fault domain, and fabric package source path.

 ## OUTPUTS